 Crafts & Activities

 Tickets for friends of Southern Eye Bank are $30 per person.
-T-shirts may be pre-ordered for $15 each (limited supply available for purchase during the event).
+T-shirts may be pre-ordered for $15 each or $20 each for sizes 3X-5X (limited supply available for purchase during the event).
 All proceeds from t-shirt sales fund the Gift of Sight Celebration.
 Children under 12 months old attend for free.

 The Eye Bank Association of America (EBAA) wants to see things from your unique point of view!
 This year’s Share Your View photo contest celebrates the new perspective on life that corneal transplant recipients experience from having their sight restored and the change in viewpoint donor families express when the loss of a loved one also gives someone else the opportunity to see the world anew.

 This year’s theme is A New View, and the contest is open to corneal transplant recipients, donor families, and corneal surgeons.
 To enter, snap a photo of a view that makes you cherish the gift of sight and submit the photo to the Share Your View entry page by September 15, 2022.
 The winners will be featured in the EBAA’s social media campaign for Eye Donation Month in November and receive prizes (to be announced soon)!

 Join Southern Eye Bank for an evening of bowling, zydeco music and dancing, delicious local fare, spirited competition, and prizes while raising funds to increase awareness about corneal blindness and eye donation!

 3000 S. Carrollton Ave. • New Orleans, LA 70118

 $275 for a team (6 players max)